Understanding Walkaway Wife Syndrome

 Walkaway Wife Syndrome is a term that encapsulates the situation where a wife, who has been feeling emotionally disconnected or unsatisfied in her marriage for an extended period of time, reaches a tipping point where she can no longer tolerate the marriage, and decides to walk away.

-This decision frequently comes as a shock to the husband, who may not have been fully attuned to the depth of his wife’s dissatisfaction.
 Neglected wife syndrome is characterized by a pattern where the wife, feeling unfulfilled, emotionally distant, or lonely, decides to leave the marriage seemingly suddenly when she has been begging for change for many years only to have it fall on deaf ears.

 Many women spend YEARS cussing and discussing, crying and cajoling, while secretly hoping and praying he will understand the depth of her unhappiness and make some changes.
 They rarely do.
+With many men, if it doesn’t affect them, they simply don’t care.

 It’s been my experience that people don’t change for the most part.
 Oh, they may improve in some areas, but the core of who they are as a person doesn’t change much.
-I’m not saying your husband is a bad person or even a terrible husband, but he may not be able to love you how you need to be loved and if you are feeling the urge to walk away, he likely hasn’t been listening to you for a very long time either.
+I’m not saying your husband is a bad person, or even a terrible husband, but he may not be able to love you how you need to be loved.

 If you are feeling the desire to walk away – and have felt this way for a long while, it may be time to go if you have done everything in your power to find happiness while in the relationship.